Javiera-L/abm/README.md

 Once this is completed, we install the directory from GitHub onto our computer.
 We then open the modelfinal.py script, go in the IPython console settings, under Graphics and select Backend: Tkinter from the dropdown menu.
 This will make sure our animation runs properly.

 After this step, we are need to add in our command line arguments.
 In order to do this, hover over the top bar menu, click on Run, and in the drop down menu click on Configuration per file.
 Tick command line options, and type in three integers that will be our initial parameters: number of agents, number of iterations, and neighbourhood.
 This last argument represents the minimum distance at which the agents interact with each other.
+If one of the parameters given is not an integer, the program will use the default values.
+Similarly, if no parameters are given, the program will run with the default values.

 ![](images/cmdline.png)